-Singer Chris Taylor Brown, for the rock band Trapt, got into an argument the day after their performance at K-Rockathon 20 in Syracuse.
+Singer Chris Taylor Brown of Trapt reportedly got into an argument the day after their performance at K-Rockathon 20 in Syracuse.
 On Sunday, July 26, Brown can be seen arguing with local bad Too Far Lost at the Stanhope House in New Jersey before his band mate ushered him away.
 A 30-second cell phone video clip popped up on Youtube showing the altercation.

 Too Far Lost was one of the opening acts for Trapt that night.
 According to Andy Bane, frontman for another opening band on the bill called Dangerkids, Trapt told Too Far Lost band members that they could not sell their merch at the show.
 Bane also stated that Brown proceeded to call the band fat, worthless and told Too Far Lost members, “You’re in a local band so you don’t matter.”